ConnorSweeneyDev/.config/readme.md

     d = diff
     l = log --graph --decorate --pretty=oneline --abbrev-commit --all
   ```
-- Paste the `$Env:USERPROFILE\.config\posh` folder to that location and run
+- Paste the `$Env:USERPROFILE\.config\posh` folder to that location and run `oh-my-posh disable
-  `oh-my-posh disable notice` to stop the annoying update message every so often.
+  notice` to stop the annoying update message every so often.
 - Install a NerdFont by going [here](https://www.nerdfonts.com/font-downloads) and put the contents
   in `C:\Fonts`, select all and right click then select "Install".
 You can delete the .ttf files
   from the folder after you've installed them.

-If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can
+- If you want my exact settings including the same font I use (CaskaydiaCove Nerd Font), you can
   replace the following sections of your own `LocalState\settings.json` file with the ones from this
   repository:
   - The entire `actions` section.
   - Everything between the `actions` section and the `profiles` section.
   - The `defaults` section inside of the `profiles` section.
   - Assuming you have it installed, everything inside the PowerShell Core (pwsh.exe) section inside
     the `profiles: list` section, except the `guid` and `source` fields.
   - Everything below the `schemes` section.

   If you don't want to install my font, you can still follow the above list but change the `font:
   face` property inside the `defaults` to the name of the font you have installed.
-After doing all of
+After doing all
-this, you can tweak other settings to your liking by using the settings gui in Windows Terminal.
+  of this, you can tweak other settings to your liking by using the settings gui in Windows

-# Scripts Folder
-### Dependencies
-- Complete the Terminal section first.
-- NirCmd &rightarrow; Run `winget install --id NirSoft.NirCmd`.

-### Setup
+  Terminal.
-Paste the `$Env:USERPROFILE\.config\scripts` folder to that location.
-Put the `which` and `firefox`
+- Paste the `$Env:USERPROFILE\.config\scripts` folder to that location.
+Put the `which`
-sub-directories in your path.
-You can ignore the `firefox` directory if you are planning to ignore
+  sub-directory in your path.
-the Firefox section below.

 # Neovim
 ### Dependencies